mugithi/google-terraform-pytorch-tpu/README.md

 Initializing the enviroment creates GCS bucket to store both the configuration information and training information as follows

-- config_build: TF state for filestore, cloud tpu, managed instance group
+- tf_backend: TF state for filestore, cloud tpu, managed instance group
-- config_build: Workspace to store enviromental variables used by Cloud Buld
+- tf_backend/workspace: Workspace to store enviromental variables used by Cloud Buld in values.env
-- config_build: Scripts used to modify the instnace group
+- tf_backend/worksplace/env_setup/scripts/: Scripts used to modify the instance group
-- config_trainig: Scripts that are loaded at start time to configure the instance group for training for a particular model.
+- tf_backend/worksplace/env_setup/models/common: Scripts that are loaded at start time to configure the instance group for training for a particular model.
 It comes preloaded with RoBERTa on Fairseq
-- models: model specific training scripts
+- tf_backend: model specific training scripts
 - dataset: bucket to store the training dataset

 Each version of the environment is tracked using the variable `ENV_BUILD_NAME=20200428` that is required to be unique to each build.
 In order to create seperate enviroments, a unique value in the `ENV_BUILD_NAME` is required.
 You can then run the initalization command again and build a new enviroment.